top of page

 He wants me to have bloods taken again for calcium and PTH in 8 weeks time .
 He also wants me to write him a letter telling him all my symptoms before the op and how they are now as he's very interested in the Parathyroid .
 I think he's an amazing Surgeon/ Consultant, and would fully recommend him.
 I'm feeling really pleased after suffering for so long.'

 James suffered chest pain and blackouts.
-His calcium at highest was 3.26, yet he still had to wait fifteen months for his parathyroidectomy, after initially being told 6-8 weeks.
-This is James's story in his own words.
+His calcium reached 3.26, yet he still had to wait fifteen months for surgery, after initially being told 6-8 weeks.

-In July 2018 I was a healthy 19 year old who did a lot of running in my spare time.
+Before July 2018.
+I was a healthy 19 year old who did a lot of running in my spare time.
 I ran a 5k Park Run every Saturday morning plus various other races including 10 ks and cross-country with my running club.
-Occasionally I’d complain about my legs hurting (not surprising) or have a headache.
+Occasionally I’d complain about my legs hurting (not surprising) or having a headache.
 Mum would point to the paracetamol.

-The endocrinologist explained I had hyperparathyroidism and I needed an operation.
-I’d need a Sestamibi scan, neck ultrasound, DEXA scan and kidney scan which would be done as outpatient appointments.
-I had to decide which hospital for the operation.
-I decided on Charing Cross.
-The endo reckoned I could be having the operation within 6-8 weeks (ha ha).
-I moved to the endocrine ward and there followed days and days of trying to get my calcium level down, it went up to 3.26 at one point.
+An endocrinologist said I had hyperparathyroidism and would need a Sestamibi scan, neck ultrasound, DEXA scan and kidney scan, as outpatient appointments, then surgery.
+I decided on Charing Cross for surgery.
+The endo reckoned I could have the operation within 6-8 weeks (ha ha).
+I was moved to the endocrine ward and there followed days and days of trying to get my calcium level down.
 I’d be put on a drip, level would come down, off the drip it’d go up again.
 My 20th birthday was coming up and I wanted to be home by then.
 I had to rearrange my driving test date.
 If the calcium went down to 2.6 I could go home.
 It didn’t go down.
-I was given a Pamidronate drip and finally the day after my birthday the level dropped and after 17 very long days I was free to go with a prescription for Cinacalcet twice daily, steroids and thyroxine, to be followed up in the endocrine clinic in 4 weeks.
+I was given a Pamidronate drip and finally the day after my birthday the level dropped, and after 17 very long days I was free to go with a prescription for Cinacalcet twice daily, steroids and thyroxine, to be followed up in the endocrine clinic in 4 weeks.
 I had more blood tests mid August after which the Cinacalcet was reduced to one a day.
-An appointment for a Sestamibi scan came through.
-It showed increased uptake of tracer on the RH side of my neck.
+Sestamibi showed increased uptake of tracer on the RH side of my neck.
 In September an ultrasound showed a parathyroid adenoma.
-An endocrine clinic appointment came through which coincided with my being at college 100 miles away so mum rearranged it.
-That appointment and two others were rearranged by the hospital so I didn’t actually see the endo again until Feb 2019.
+An endocrine clinic appointment coincided with my being at college 100 miles away so mum rearranged it.
+I didn’t actually see the endo again until Feb 2019.

-In the meantime we were trying to find out whether I had actually been referred to Charing Cross yet.
-Following a complaint to PALS we found out I was referred at the end of October.
 I received an outpatient’s appointment at Charing Cross for 11th December.
 I was now back to running again but nowhere near as much as before.
 On 8th December I ran the local 5k Park Run.
 Afterwards, I went to the clubhouse and was sat chatting to some friends when I blacked out.
 I was laid on the floor and an ambulance was called, I was taken to Wexham again.
 Blood tests showed my calcium was 2.98.
 I spent the next 24 hours on a drip.
-While in A&E, the endo consultant (not the same one as before) asked whether I had been tested for MEN1.
+While in A&E, a endo consultant asked if I had been tested for MEN1.
 I hadn’t, so he asked another doctor to get the ball rolling on that.
 I was discharged the following evening and Cinacalcet was increased to twice a day.
 We went to the appointment at Charing Cross and were seen by one of the endocrine doctors who went through everything and told us the waiting list for the op was about a year but for urgent cases they could do them in 4-5 months!
 The doctor disappeared for ages and came back in with Mr Palazzo who said I would be put on the list but they needed MEN1 results and the scans to decide what kind of operation they would do.

 Jan 2019 I was tested for MEN1, the result was negative.
 The Short Synacthen Test was repeated.
 The responses were normal and I could stop taking steroids.
 They never found any satisfactory explanation for the previous low Cortisol levels.
-In February I finally had a heart MRI, everything was normal and I was discharged from Cardiology.
-I had another pituitary MRI as a new radiologist found the hospital had been using an out of date protocol.
+In February I had a heart MRI,which was normal.
+I was discharged from Cardiology.
 In March I had shingles.
 In May I had a kidney scan, no evidence of kidney stones and a DEXA scan confirmed osteopenia.

 Mid July I was thoroughly fed up waiting for an op date and asked my GP to refer me to Wexham Park in the hope that would be quicker, but would take whichever hospital came up first.
 I got an outpatient’s appointment for the middle of September.
-Out of the blue 3 days later Hammersmith Hospital rang to arrange a pre op date for 27th September and op date of 10th October.
-The Wrexham appointment was cancelled.
-At the pre op appointment they seemed more concerned about my heart probably because the ECG said ‘fail’ on it and wanted me to go back for an echocardiogram.
-Mum asked, if he asked echo dept at Hammersmith nicely, would they do it that day.
-He did and they did (yay!).
+Out of the blue 3 days later Hammersmith Hospital rang to arrange a pre op on 27th September and op date of 10th October.
+At the pre op appointment they seemed concerned about my heart, probably because the ECG said ‘fail’ on it and wanted me to go back for an echocardiogram.
+Mum asked, if the echo dept at Hammersmith would do it that day and they did (yay!).
 My heart was fine.

 10th October came.
 We got up at 4am and arrived at Hammersmith Hospital about 6am, was admitted at 6.30, saw one of the doctors and was in the hospital gown and compression socks by 7am.
 I thought I’d have had the op shortly after.
 How wrong was I, I finally got a bed at 4.30, went down for the op at 5pm and arrived back on the ward just before 8, a single adenoma was removed.